3box/3box-js/readme-template.md

 #### Interacting with a Thread

-##### 1. Creating and joining a thread
+##### 1.a Creating a Public Thread

-To post in a thread, a user must first join the thread.
+To create and join a public thread, you can simply join the thread.
 This will implicitly use the moderation options where the current user is the `firstModerator` and `members` is false.
-If you are the first to join a public thread it will be created at that point.

 ```js
 const thread = await space.joinThread('myThread')